ParkingLotGames/Unity-Diffuse-Triplanar/README.md

-Triplanar mapping Shader for Unity
+Diffuse Triplanar mapping Shader for Unity
 ==================================

-This is a customized variant of Unity's standard shader with triplanar mapping (texture mapping without UV coordinates).
+This is a modified version of keijiro's customized variant of Unity's Standard shader with triplanar mapping, limited to Diffuse shading
+(texture mapping without UV coordinates).

 ![Screenshot](https://i.imgur.com/n5aKrlt.png)